jovotech/jovo-framework/docs/advanced-concepts/architecture.md

 ## Introduction

-Since `v2`, the Jovo Framework has a flexible and extensible architecture that is split into different modules.
+The Jovo Framework has a flexible and extensible architecture that is split into different modules.

 With every [request and response](../basic-concepts/requests-responses './requests-responses') interaction pair, the framework runs through the following process: